BIDMCDigitalPsychiatry/DOORS/README.md

 ## Cloud Setup/Configuration

 **AWS Amplify/Authentication Setup**

-  Note: The below commands will ask you to login with a username via the web console.
-This username should have admin priveleges so the CLI can perform the necessary actions.
+Note you will need to create a user and/or accesskey and secret key in order for the CLI tool to execute.
+If you already have an amplify user, you can just add a new access key and use that.
+Follow directions here: https://blog.logrocket.com/authentication-react-apps-aws-amplify-cognito/

-  1. npm install -g @aws-amplify/cli - installs the amplify cli so it can be used via the command line
+  1. Install node if not already installed.
-  2. amplify configure - creates the amplify admin user and stores credentials in ~/.aws/credentials.
-I'm not sure if this is for granting permissions to the CLI or if it is required for the amplify project.
-I would guess it is for the CLI and can be deleted after the project has been setup.
+  2. npm install -g @aws-amplify/cli - installs the amplify cli so it can be used via the command line
-  3. amplify init - creates up the amplify project
+  3. amplify init (select no when prompted if you would like to use an AWS Profile, then enter the accesskey and secret key) - create and setup the amplify project
   4. amplify add auth - adds authentication to amplify project
   5. amplify push - pushes the project to the cloud